zsmn/competitive_programming/README.md

-# UVA_Questions
+# COMPETITIVE PROGRAMMING
-Solution of some UVA Judge problems
+Solution of some competitive programming problems